erc7579/erc7579-implementation/erc.md

 To comply with this OPTIONAL extension, smart accounts MUST implement the entire interface below and they

 - MUST call the `onInstall` or `onUninstall` function on the module when enabling or disabling a hook
-- MUST pass the initialisation data to the module when enabling or disabling a hook
+- MUST pass the sanitized initialisation data to the module when enabling or disabling a hook
 - SHOULD store the module address during the enable process and remove it during the disable process
 - MUST emit the relevant event for the module type
 - MUST enforce authorization control on the relevant enable or disable function for the module type